cerement/Genealogy-Notes/Family.md

 “[We are] working with the same raw material as exists in the animal world, but [we] can conceptualize and categorize it to serve social ends.”
 —Robin Fox

+## Kinship

+Requires research, but anthropological “kinship” looks to be a better source of relationship terminology than genealogy terms.

+## Background

 [Social network analysis software](https://en.wikipedia.org/wiki/Social_network_analysis_software)
 [Genealogy software](https://en.wikipedia.org/wiki/Genealogy_software)